WokLibCodeClub/Snake/Week3-Changing_Lists/README.md

 Counting the items in a lists
 -----------------------------

 If we've written code to add items into a list and delete some items from the list we sometimes need to check how many items there are in the list at the moment.
+This is called the *length* of the list, which is shortened in Python to *len*.
 We can do this with this code, which makes a numerical variable called `numitems` and sets it equal to the number of items in the list:
 ```
 numitems = len(myfruitslist)
 print(numitems)